Prince Otto of Windisch-Graetz

-Prince Otto of Windisch-Graetz (born 7 October 1873 in Graz as Otto Weriand Hugo Ernst Prince of Windisch-Graetz, from 1902 Prince of Windisch-Graetz; died 27 December 1952 in Lugano) was an Austrian nobleman, who became known through his marriage to Archduchess Elisabeth Marie of Austria, the so-called “Red Archduchess”.
+Prince Otto of Windisch-Graetz (born 7 October 1873 in Graz as Otto Weriand Hugo Ernst Prince of Windisch-Graetz, from 1902 Fürst of Windisch-Graetz; died 27 December 1952 in Lugano) was an Austrian nobleman, who became known through his marriage to Archduchess Elisabeth Marie of Austria, the so-called “Red Archduchess”.

-After World War I, Otto of Windisch-Graetz became a Yugoslav citizen, which means that he was probably no longer subject to the Austrian Nobility Abolition Act of April 1919.

-Life

-Early life and military career
+Early life

-Otto, from the Windisch-Graetz family, was the second son of Ernst Ferdinand Weriand, Prince of Windisch-Graetz (1827-1918) and Kamilla, née Princess of Oettingen-Oettingen and Oettingen-Spielberg (1845-1888).
+Otto was born into the House of Windisch-Graetz, one of the most distinguished noble houses of Austrian high nobility, as the second son of Prince Ernst Ferdinand Weriand of Windisch-Graetz (1827-1918) and his wife, Princess Kamilla of Oettingen-Oettingen and Oettingen-Spielberg (1845-1888).

+Military career

 In 1891 he entered the Imperial and Royal Cavalry Cadet School in Hranice as a student, completing the curriculum in two years with moderate success.
 From 1894 to 1895 he attended the brigade officer school in Olomouc and was promoted to lieutenant on 1 May 1895.
 After two years stationed in Brno, he was appointed captain in 1899 and entered the war school, from which he graduated in 1901 with good results.

 During World War I he commanded a battalion on the Italian front.

 Marriage to Archduchess Elisabeth

-In September 1900, Archduchess Elisabeth Marie of Austria (1883–1963), daughter of Crown Prince Rudolf and Crown Princess Stéphanie and granddaughter of Emperor Franz Joseph I and Empress Elisabeth of Austria, fell in love with Prince Otto of Windisch-Graetz.
-However, Otto was not equal to Elisabeth, since he was descended from high nobility, but only from a mediatised house.
-Nevertheless, the Emperor agreed to his granddaughter's marriage and, on the occasion of the marriage on 23 January 1902 in Vienna, elevated the groom to the personal rank of prince, while at the same time his wife was required to renounce all claims to the throne.
+In September 1900, Archduchess Elisabeth Marie of Austria (1883–1963), daughter of Crown Prince Rudolf and Crown Princess Stéphanie and granddaughter of Emperor Franz Joseph I and Empress Elisabeth of Austria, fell in love with Prince Otto.
+However, he was ten years her senior and below her in rank.
+Although his family belonged to the high nobility, they were no longer part of the circle of sovereign families, but belonged to Mediatised Houses.
+Nevertheless, as she was the Emperor's favorite granddaughter and Otto's family was legally considered equal for dynastic purposes (as were marriages with all other Mediatized princely families), the marriage was officially treated as equal.
+On the occasion of the marriage on 23 January 1902 in Vienna, the Emperor elevated the groom to the personal rank of Fürst, while at the same time his wife was required to renounce all claims to the throne, like many other Archduchesses before her.

 The couple separated after an unhappy marriage in 1919, and were divorced in 1948.
 A custody battle raged for years over the four children they had together.